Levi-Hutchins/SQL-Database/README.md

 # SQL-Database

-## test
+## Task Description
-We were required to design and implement a database for a given situation.
+We were required to design and implement a database for a provided scenario.
-We had to derive PKs and FKs from the information provided.
-Inserted all valid data into my tables to test if my design was working.
+We had to derive PKs and FKs from the information provided, Inserted all valid data into the tables to test if our designs worked correctly.
 Select queries to display inserted data.